She did not know which way to go.

 “When you do what only You can do.”

-This might not be an especially memorable song to some, unless you had prayed those specific words early that morning in your hotel room…because you’ve been facing a brick wall.
+This may not be an especially memorable song to some, unless you had prayed those specific words early that morning in your hotel room…because you were absolutely desperate for the Lord to tell you what to do.

-I have prayed for the Lord to break down walls, but to please not let it hurt too much for those involved.
-I’ve asked Him to do it gently.
+I had prayed for the Lord to break down walls, but to please not let it hurt too much for those involved.
+I asked Him to do it gently.

-Then, on my face Sunday morning, before seeing the woman in the hotel lobby, before attending the two church services, before the song or the pastor’s words – I finally tell God to do what only He can do – to do whatever He has to do – to restore the joy of Your salvation.
+Then, on my face Sunday morning, before seeing the woman in the hotel lobby, before attending the two church services, before the song or the pastor’s words – I finally tell God to do what only He can do – to do whatever He has to do.

 Spirit of the Living God.